psynaptic/api_dev_profile/readme.md

 ```

 If you want to stop drush make from adding metadata to info files you should
-invoke drush make with the --no-gitinfofile option.
+invoke drush with the --no-gitinfofile option.

 ```
 drush make --working-copy --no-gitinfofile --prepare-install --contrib-destination=sites/all /path/to/api_dev.build <target>